-Not only do external restrictions fail to create the internal changes in the addicted person that are necessary for sustained recovery, but the person sitting down the ultimatum may find that he or she regrets it once the conditions are not met.
+Not only do external restrictions fail to create the internal changes in the addicted person necessary for sustained recovery, but the person sitting down the ultimatum may find that they regret it once the conditions are not met.

-Take care of what is in your own control, and leave out on attempting to control the actions of others.
+Take care of what is in your control, and leave out attempting to control the actions of others.

-Even with all of your efforts toward learning how to provide support for your loved one in addiction, it may be the case that very little change is made.
+Even with your efforts toward learning how to support your loved one in addiction, it may be the case that very little change is made.

 Providing a loving connection while the person you care about is in addiction can be more of a marathon than a sprint.
-It is important that you do what it takes to maintain your own mental, physical, and emotional health during the journey.
+You must do what it takes to maintain your mental, physical, and emotional health during the journey.
 Make sure to foster a healthy social support system for yourself.

 Take breaks from the drama when needed.
 Tend to your diet and exercise routines, and make sure to engage in some activities that bring you peace and pleasure.

-Adequate self-care is what will provide you with the fuel that you need to keep moving forward in your quest to assist your loved one.
+Adequate self-care will provide the fuel you need to keep moving forward in your quest to assist your loved one.

 Model Healthy Living

-Most of us are familiar with the famous sentiment that is attributed to Gandhi: Be the change you want to see in the world.
+Most of us are familiar with the famous sentiment attributed to Gandhi: Be the change you want to see in the world.

 This concept indicates the psychological concept of the importance of modeling.
 As someone free from addiction, we will want to be an example to our addicted loved one of the benefits of sobriety.

-When we are mentally and emotionally unwell, in spite of our sobriety, it will be harder for someone to want to take our advice when it comes to making healthier life decisions.
-Spend this time working on helping yourself toward being the best version of yourself.
+When we are mentally and emotionally unwell, despite our sobriety, it will be harder for someone to want to take our advice regarding making healthier life decisions.
+Spend this time working on helping yourself to be the best version of yourself.

-In spite of our own best efforts, what we can offer from our own storehouse of energy, knowledge, and experience may simply not be enough.
+Despite our best efforts, what we can offer from our storehouse of energy, knowledge, and experience may not be enough.
 It is helpful to be prepared with a stash of outside resource links to provide to a loved one in addiction.